NITJSR-OSS/My-SpaceX-Console/README.md

-# My SpaceX Console
+# My SpaceX Console - Hacktoberfest 2020

 ![spacex wallpaper](https://raw.githubusercontent.com/AdityaPratap006/My-SpaceX-Console/master/readme-image.jpg)
 Hi!
-Welcome to this beginner-friendly **Frontend Engineering** challenge.
-A project focused on people getting started with frontend development with **React** where one can build a very cool personal [SpaceX](https://www.spacex.com/) launch tracker.
+Welcome to this beginner-friendly **Frontend Engineering** challenge for [Hactoberfest](https://hacktoberfest.digitalocean.com/).
+A project focused on people getting started with frontend development with [React](https://reactjs.org/) where one can build a very cool personal [SpaceX](https://www.spacex.com/) launch tracker.

 Everyone is encouraged to participate, regardless of your skill level (If you don't have the required skills, use this project as a motivation to learn those!).
 This is a practice project and should be considered a playground.